chiubaca/vue-netlify-fauna-starter-kit/README.md

-# VNF Start Kit
+# Vue.js - Netlify - FaunaDB Starter Kit

-A template to get started with a the VNF stack.
+A template to get started with a the VNF (Vue.js-Netlify-FaunaDB).

-Vue.js - Netlify - FaunaDB
+A versatile stack which uses Vue.js for the front-end, Netlify for APIs via Netlify Functions and FaunaDB as the database.
+This is an entirely serverless stack which leans heavily on Netlify and Fauna for the backend.
+At the time of writing this, both services offer extremeley generous free tiers which means anyone can get started and deploy this completely free.

 ## Project setup
 ```